inroutephp/inroute/README.md

 use mindplay\middleman\Dispatcher;
 use Zend\HttpHandlerRunner\Emitter\SapiEmitter;

-// create a simple middleware pipeline for the entire appilcation
+// create a simple middleware pipeline for the entire application
 $dispatcher = new Dispatcher([$router]);

 // create a psr-7 compliant response emitter